squ1dd13/AntiSocialClub/README.md

 The program currently works pretty badly.
 Within the year (or so) where I didn't touch this project, something seems to have changed about how the Social Club works, and it now takes two or three attempts to fully authenticate with the server and dump the user files.
 Hopefully I'll get round to fixing that at some point.
+(In all honesty, the whole project needs refactoring because it's a bit of a mess, despite how small it is.)

 ## Why?
 In late 2020, I started wondering how hard it would be to write a program that could modify the GTA:SA save files on